 This is the paste that I use most of the time.

-Take some garlic cloves, about half a whole head, a bunch of cilantro with the bottom of the stems trimmed, a tspn of sea salt and a Tblspn of good olive oil.
+Take some garlic cloves, about half a whole head, a bunch of coriander leaves and stems (discard any hard stems but keep the others), a tspn of sea salt and a Tblspn of good olive oil.
 Blend all together in a blender or with a hand held immersion blender.